rydmike/flex_color_picker/README.md

 value.
 For `createPrimarySwatch` the provided color will always be used as the base for [500] index and for `createAccentSwatch` for as color for index [200], the rest of the index are computed.

->Please note that these
-helpers just produce lighter and darker shades of the provided color for lower and higher swatch indexes.
-If you give e.g. the `createPrimarySwatch` the same color value as a built-in Material primary color with index [500], you will not get the same swatch as the built-in hand tuned Material primary color swatch.
+> Please note that these helpers just produce lighter and darker shades of the provided color for lower and higher
+> swatch indexes.
+If you give e.g. the `createPrimarySwatch` the same color value as a built-in Material primary
+> color with index [500], you will not get the same swatch as the built-in hand tuned Material primary color swatch.

-To start define a final Map with your custom `ColorSwatch` objects and their names.
+First define a final Map with your custom `ColorSwatch` objects and their names.
 Here we make three, with the different mentioned methods.

 ```dart